Post by contributor, Jessica

 Summer is a great time to harvest most herbs right in your yard.
 (Or you can order online to get herbs that are already dried.)
 My favorites to harvest are plantain, comfrey, and dandelions.
 All are great for skin ailments and should be easy to find.

-A fun way to use your oil is to make a dandelion balm ,which is great for soothing sore muscles.
+A fun way to use your oil is to make a dandelion balm, which is great for soothing sore muscles, this DIY Natural Decongestant Foot Balm or to add to your DIY Fruity Summer Lip Balm!

 If you use culinary herbs like basil or oregano, you have a wonderfully-flavored oil to use to fry and sauté foods for your meals.
 Nothing compares to the fresh taste of these herbs in your dishes!